Valerie Smaldone: Television

 As an actress, Valerie had a featured role on Law and Order: Organized Crime, The Other Two, Tommy, “Manifest” and Blue Bloods, and was a recurring character on the Fox Television series, “The Following.”
 On stage, she starred in comedies “The Guido Monologues,” and “What Are Ya Nuts?”
 On television, Valerie is a host and interviewer for PBS.
 She has been a special reporter for ABC and NBC for the Columbus Day Parade.

 A well-known voice-over artist, Smaldone narrated the program “Fatal Encounters” on Investigation Discovery Channel.
 She has recorded commercials for clients like Tidy Cats Kitty Litter, IBM, Verizon, Publix Supermarkets, and Minute Maid as well as television promos for Dateline on NBC, The NBC Nightly News, The Today Show, The CBS Morning Show, Lifetime, Cinemax, Oxygen, and others.
 Valerie was the announcer for The Boomer Esiason Show on MSG for 4 seasons.
-She is the imaging voice on CHUP, Calgary, Canada and The Cat in Santa Fe.
+She was the imaging voice on CHUP, Calgary, Canada and The Cat in Santa Fe.
 She was the first female imaging voice on 1010WINS in New York which lasted for more than three years.